uber-go/guide/src/error-once.md

 **Good**: Match the error and degrade gracefully

-If the function defines a specific error in its contract, and the failure is recoverable, match on that error case and degrade gracefully.
+If the callee defines a specific error in its contract, and the failure is recoverable, match on that error case and degrade gracefully.
 For all other cases, wrap the error and return it.

-Callers will be able to add their own special handling if necessary.
+Callers further up the stack will handle other errors.

 </td><td>